milesfrain/purescript-book/text/chapter10.md

 When using `spago bundle-app --to` or `spago run`, this call to `main` is generated automatically, whenever the `Main` module is defined.

-## Defining New Effects
+## Calling Effectful JavaScript from PureScript

-The source code for this chapter defines two new effects.
+The source code for this chapter defines two new effectful functions.
 The simplest is `alert`, defined in the `Effect.Alert` module.
 It is used to indicate that a computation might alert the user using a popup window.

-The effect is defined using a foreign type declaration:
+The function is defined using a foreign type declaration:

 ```haskell
 foreign import alert :: String -> Effect Unit
 ```

 The foreign JavaScript module is straightforward, defining the `alert` function by assigning it to the `exports` variable:

+Todo - ES6

 ```javascript
 "use strict";